BryanVanWinnendael/Shopping-List/README.md

   - Filter recipes for easier browsing

 - **Product Search**
-  - Search for products to quickly add them to your list
+  - Search for products to quickly add them to your list or recipes

 - **Weekly Items**
   - Add items to a weekly list